tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael__Part_2_o_3.md

 Both dawned olive-colored trench coats that looked like they were made out of vinyl or something waterproof.

-Their long, rudder-like tails flittered from in between the tails of their coat seams and occasionally swept the floor.
+Their long, rudder-like tails flittered from in between their coat seams and occasionally swept the floor.

 The bigger one held the lantern out in front of them and they peered into the dead-end corridor inquisitively.
 “So, Twas you rubble, or another of the runners?”
 The smaller hollered to the dead-end corridor ominously, sealing the words with a mirthy hiss.